-RM: This past summer we rented a house down on the Jersey Shore at a place called Sea Isle, and I think it was the most relaxed I’ve ever been in my life.
+RM: This past summer we rented a house down on the Jersey Shore at a place called Sea Isle.
+I think it was the most relaxed I’ve ever been in my life.

 TBP: Who would be your chosen guests at a dinner party?

 RM: There is a chef I enjoy watching on TV, Jacques Papin, who I find very interesting.
-I think he’d be good company and if I was going to have him over I’d like to also invite Robert Mondavi the pioneering visionary winemaker.
-I’d invite Colonel Matt Wynn who created the Kentucky Derby because I’d love to hear his views on racing today and how to market our sport now.
+I think he’d be good company.
+If I was going to have him over I’d like to also invite Robert Mondavi the pioneering visionary winemaker.
+I’d also invite Colonel Matt Wynn who created the Kentucky Derby because I’d love to hear his views on racing today and how to market our sport.

-Eddie Arcaro would be on my list, I did meet him once when I was young but I’d like to meet him again, now I am older.
-Sunny Fitzsimmons and Allen Jerkens both legendary trainers would round out the list.
-I knew Allen quite well, for me he was one of the best horsemen that ever lived, and he told me some great stories about Sunny Fitzsimmons, so to have them both at the table together would be quite something.
-Finally I would like to invite a boyhood hero of mine, Jackie Robinson.
-He created such change in our culture and it would be great to meet him and have him at the table.
+Eddie Arcaro would be on my list.
+I did meet him once when I was young, but I’d like to meet him again now I am older.
+Sunny Fitzsimmons and Allen Jerkens, both legendary trainers, would round out the list.
+I knew Allen quite well.
+For me he was one of the best horsemen that ever lived, and he told me some great stories about Sunny Fitzsimmons.
+To have them both at the table together would be quite something.
+Lastly I would like to invite a boyhood hero of mine, Jackie Robinson.
+He created such change in our culture and it would be great to have him at the table.